 - Arthritis.
 Arthritis is the inflammation of a joint, and people who have it experience swelling, warmth, pain, and often have trouble moving.
 Although we often think of arthritis as a condition that affects only older people, arthritis can also occur in children and teens.
 Health problems that involve arthritis in kids and teens include juvenile idiopathic arthritis (JIA, also known as juvenile rheumatoid arthritis, or JRA), lupus, Lyme disease, and septic arthritis (a bacterial infection of a joint).

 - Fracture.
-A fracture occurs when a bone breaks; it may crack, snap, or shatter.
+A fracture is when a bone breaks; it may crack, snap, or shatter.
 After a fracture, new bone cells fill the gap and repair the break.
 Applying a strong plaster cast, which keeps the bone in the correct position until it heals, is the usual treatment.
 If the fracture is complicated, metal pins and plates can be placed to better stabilize it while the bone heals.

 - Muscular dystrophy.
 Muscular dystrophy is an inherited group of diseases that affect the muscles, causing them to weaken and break down over time.
 The most common form in childhood is called Duchenne muscular dystrophy, and it most often affects boys.